As well as reporting changes to us, you should report changes to DWP if you are claiming Universal Credit.

 How change will affect your benefits

-Please use our benefits calculator To see an estimate of what your new benefit entitlement will be, please use our benefits calculator.
+Use our benefits calculator to see an estimate of what your new benefit entitlement will be.

 Housing benefit and council tax support